EPERLab/CLEW/docs/02LandModelFramework.rst

 2.2.2 Fuels and technologies
 ---------

-A complete list of the fuels and technologies of the land-use module can be found in the :ref:`Model codification` section.
+A complete list of the fuels and technologies of the land-use module can be found in the :ref:`Codification` section.

 2.2.3 Emissions
 ---------